 I recently wrote a post on the best pellet grills for under $500.
-Within that post, I discussed how budget pellet grills while excellent smokers will generally struggle with high temp grilling/searing due to their inability to exceed 450 degrees.
+Within that post, I discussed how budget pellet grills, while excellent smokers will generally struggle with high temp grilling/searing due to their inability to exceed 450 degrees.
 However, there is an accessory which can improve the grilling/searing performance of any pellet grill by between 100 and 200 degrees, and its called GrillGrate.
-These hard-anodized aluminium panels sit on top of the pellet grills existing cooking surface, absorbing the heat more effectively.
-GrillGrates can therefore dramatically improve the grilling/searing performance of budget pellet grills, in fact, any wood pellet grill.
+These hard-anodized aluminium panels sit on top of the pellet grills’ existing cooking surface, absorbing the heat more effectively.
+GrillGrates can, therefore, dramatically improve the grilling/searing performance of budget pellet grills, in fact, any wood pellet grill.

 Introduction To GrillGrate For Pellet Grills

-GrillGrate LLC was founded by Brad Barrett of Cartersville, Georgia in 2007.
-Like many good inventions, the inspiration for GrillGrate came from Brad’s personal frustrations at an uneven temperature cooking surface on his grill which also dried out his food.
+GrillGrate LLC was founded by Brad Barrett of Cartersville, Georgia, in 2007.
+Like many good inventions, the inspiration for GrillGrate came from Brad’s personal frustrations at an uneven temperature cooking surface on his grill, which also dried out his food.

 For instance, on a Z Grill pellet grill with a maximum temperature setting of 450 degrees and thin wire racks you would see a dramatic improvement in grilling/searing performance with a set of GrillGrates.

 Pellet grills with cast-iron grates will likely see a less dramatic improvement in cooking surface temperatures.
 However, as shown below, the benefits of GrillGrates are not limited to providing higher cooking surface temperatures.

 The Vaporiser Effect and ‘DRIP-ology’

 So we have established that the raised rails of GrillGrates and the fact they are made from hard-anodized aluminium help them to gain and hold heat for improved searing/grill performance.

 Grease/fat and juices from food cooking above on the raised rails of the GrillGrates falls onto the bottom plate below.
 Though it doesnt instantly fall through the holes in the bottom plate, it will sit there and vaporise, pushing moisture and flavour back up into the food cooking above.

 GrillGates and Direct Flame Broiling

 Granted, most pellet grills do not offer direct flame searing/broiling, Traeger being a typical example.
 One of the reasons is the manufacturers are concerned about offering direct flame access over the cooking surface for users who are not experienced, leading to flare-ups.

 Hence, this is where a set of GrillGrates can help.
 Hence, on a wood pellet grill that enables direct flame kiss using GrillGrates, you are able to keep the food moist while achieving high temp grilling/searing performance without burning/drying out the food.

 Measuring Up For GrillGrates

-If you want to get a set of GrillGrates for your pellet grill you need to make sure you get the right size for two reasons.
+If you want to get a set of GrillGrates for your pellet grill, you need to make sure you get the right size for two reasons.
 First, you want to make sure they are covering enough of the cooking area on your pellet grill to provide you with enough area to grill on.

 You then need to work out the number of GrillGrates to create a cooking surface of sufficient width.
 The GrillGrates lock together to create a consistent/stable cooking surface.

 Seasoning and Cleaning Grill Grates

 That includes the thick bristled brush, detailing/scraper tool and double helix stainless steel grill brush.
-They also offer an IR heat gun to measure the temperature across the GrillGrates before cooking, a useful tool to have.
+They also offer an IR heat gun to measure the temperature across the GrillGrates before cooking, a useful tool to have when also cooking pizza.

 GrillGrate Wood Pellet Grill Reviews

 The first video is actually from GrillGrates and is an interview they did at a BBQ event with Sterling Smith of Loot N’ Booty BBQ.

-While this will not impact their cooking performance with regards to heat as shown in the video it does make it harder to move food around on the GrillGrate.
+While this will not impact their cooking performance with regards to heat, as shown in the video, it does make it harder to move food around on the GrillGrate.
 Hence, its always better to measure up and get a set of GrillGrates that sit in a vertical orientation.

 Conclusions On GrillGrates For Wood Pellet Grills